RaviTeja444/group-page-challenge/README.md

 # group-page-challenge
-# This is a Group page challenge
+# This is a group page challenge

 ## Group members